 Business: Costs of Litigation (State Court)

-There are a few exceptions, such as an uncontested quiet title action or uncontested probate, but generally the length of time and amount of work involved in a case depends very much on what the other side does.
+There are a few exceptions, like an uncontested quiet title action or uncontested probate, but generally the length of time and amount of work involved in a case depends very much on what the other side does.
 If the opponent files a motion, you will have to respond.
-That slows things down and creates more work for the lawyer.
+That slows things down and creates more work — i.e. more fees.

 The same is true for actions the judge takes in the case.
-Judges impose deadlines and, sometimes, take actions sua sponte (i.e. without a motion).
+Judges impose deadlines and, sometimes, take other actions.
 The lawyer has to respond accordingly.

 And, what if you settle the case along the way?
 What about appeals?
 What if the case is removed to federal court?

 General Rule 1: It is less expensive to defend a case than to prosecute a case.
 It is up to the Plaintiff to move the action forward, so the pressure is on the Plaintiff to get things done.
-With some exceptions, it is usually less work for a Defendant because the Defendant has the luxury of doing nothing until the Plaintiff takes action.
+With some exceptions, it is usually less work for a Defendant because the Defendant has the luxury of doing nothing until the Plaintiff forces the issue.

-Also, the different stages of a lawsuit are predictable.
-So, we can break down what happens at each stage and come up with some ballpark idea of the costs and fees for each — always with the caveat that things can be more or less expensive depending upon what the other side does.
+Now, the different stages of a lawsuit are predictable, so we can break down what happens at each stage and come up with some ballpark idea of the costs and fees for each — though always with the caveat that things can be more or less expensive depending upon what the other side does.

 Stage 1 – Initiation

 If you are the Plaintiff, then your lawyer will need to draft the Complaint and Summonses to get things started.
-Depending upon the complexity of the case, that could take up to five (5) hours of work.
-So, that is going to be a couple of grand or so just for the work.
+Depending upon the complexity of the case, that could take around five (5) hours of work.
+Remember, the lawyer (and staff) first has to understand the case and go through the evidence to determine a strategy.
+Then, the writing can begin.
+So, it is going to be a couple of grand or so just for the research and drafting.

-Then, the Court will charge a filing fee.
-The amount may vary a bit, but it is probably in the range of $600.
+Then, when the Complaint is ready, the Court charges a filing fee.
+The amount may vary a bit, but it is probably in the range of $400 to $600.
+(Caveat: It’s much more than that if your the plaintiff in a foreclosure action.)

 After that, the Complaint and Summons have to be served by a process server.
-You can have the Sheriff’s department do that, which is cheaper, but they take longer . . . and you cannot really bug them.
+You can have the Sheriff’s department do that, which is cheaper, but they take longer . . . and you cannot really bug them to hurry up.
 Most people go with a private process server, which will cost around $100 per defendant.

 So, if you add it all up, you are looking at something like $2,500-3,500 to get the case off the ground.

 If you are the Defendant, then you only need to file a response to the Complaint.
 There are a few different types of responses you might file, such as a Motion to Quash, Motion to Dismiss, or an Answer with Defenses.
 Your lawyer will decide which approach is best, but any one of these responses is about 1-3 hours of drafting.
-So, maybe you are looking at about $800-1,000 for each of these responses.
-Bear in mind your attorney may use just one of these responses or, perhaps, all three, depending upon the situation.
+So, you are looking at about $800-1,000 for each of these responses.
+Bear in mind your attorney may use just one of these responses or, perhaps, all three, depending upon the situation and your overall case strategy.

 Stage 2 – Discovery